Bible Belt: Canada

-The province of Alberta has been referred to as Canada's Bible Belt with a significant Catholic, Anabaptist population and other Protestants.
-Certain areas of Canada's east coast region, such as the province of New Brunswick, also contain significant populations of Catholic, Baptist, Anglican and United faith adherents, up to 85% overall.
+The province of Alberta has been referred to as Canada's Bible Belt due to it containing a significant population of Catholics, Anabaptists, and other Protestants.
+Certain areas of Canada's east coast region, such as the province of New Brunswick, also contain significant populations of Catholic, Baptist, Anglican, and United faith adherents, up to 85% overall.
 There is also a vast Bible belt across southern Manitoba.

 Denmark

 In Denmark, rural western Jutland in particular is considered to be the Bible Belt.
-This is due to the higher number of citizens who are associated (in this particular area) with conservative Lutheran Christian organisations such as the Church Association for the Inner Mission in Denmark, which traditionally have had a very strong resistance to abortion and LGBT rights.
-Today, the movement is strongest around Hedensted, Løsning, Korning and Øster Snede.
-The Danish Oasis Movement, the YMCA and Jehovah's Witnesses are also active in the area.
+This is due to the higher number of citizens who are associated (in this particular area) with conservative Lutheran Christian organizations such as the Church Association for the Inner Mission in Denmark, which traditionally have had a very strong resistance to abortion and LGBT rights.
+Today, the movement is strongest around Hedensted, Løsning, Korning, and Øster Snede.
+The Danish Oasis Movement, the YMCA, and Jehovah's Witnesses are also active in the area.
 The Evangelical Lutheran Free Church is active in Løsning and the Adventists in Vejle.

 Estonia

-Census results show religious belief in the country is more prevalent in the east running from north to south along the border with Russia, particularly in those areas with large populations of Russian Orthodox, Estonian Orthodox and Orthodox Old Believers.
+Census results show religious belief in the country is more prevalent in the east running from north to south along the border with Russia, particularly in those areas with large populations of Russian Orthodox, Estonian Orthodox, and Orthodox Old Believers.

 Finland

-In North Ostrobothnia, Lapland and Northern Savonia, the influence of the Laestadian movement, a Finnish Lutheran revival, is particularly strong.
+In North Ostrobothnia, Lapland, and Northern Savonia, the influence of the Laestadian movement, a Finnish Lutheran revival, is particularly strong.
 In South Ostrobothnia and Swedish-speaking Ostrobothnia, the influence of awakenism and evangelicalism (evankelisuus) is strong, as is that of the Free Church.
-The Finnish Bible Belt has been described on the basis of various indicators, but there is no precise definition.
+The Finnish Bible belt has been described on the basis of various indicators, but there is no precise definition.
 Mika Gissler of the THL has identified the medical districts of the Ostrobothnian regions as the Bible zone, which have distinguished themselves in the long term by a lower number of abortions than the rest of the country.
 Perho in Central Ostrobothnia is the most Lutheran municipality in Finland.
 Church membership in Ostrobothnia is also more common than in the rest of the country.
-Voting of Christian Democrats in 2019 parliamental elections was most common in Larsmo and Parkano.
+Voting of the Christian Democrats in 2019 parliamental elections was most common in Larsmo and Parkano.

 France

 Brittany has a long Catholic tradition, and the church has historically played an important role in the region's cultural and social life.
 Today, the region is known for its many religious festivals and processions, as well as its numerous churches, chapels, and shrines.
 Another region with a strong Catholic tradition is the Vendée, which is located in western France.
 The Vendée has a long history of resistance to anti-clericalism and anti-Catholicism, dating back to the French Revolution.

+The western suburbs of Paris are also known to be very catholic, including the city of Versailles.